LAStools/LAStools/bin/las2dem_README.txt

 other commandline arguments are

--kill 50              : do not raster triangles with edges longer than 50 units -step 2               : raster with stepsize 2 (the default is 1) -nrows 512            : raster at most 512 rows
+-kill 50              : do not raster triangles with edges longer than 50 meters -step 2               : raster with stepsize 2 (the default is 1) -nrows 512            : raster at most 512 rows
 -ncols 512            : raster at most 512 columns